SirWellington/alchemy-annotations/README.md

 Some of these patterns require you to also document the role of each object in the pattern.
 For example, the Observer Pattern:

+# Requirements

++ Java 8
++ Maven

+# Building
+This project builds with maven.
+Just run a `mvn clean install` to compile and install to your local maven repository

 # Release Notes